News / Pricing Your Hatchlings: How to Set Prices That...

 - Be honest about your position as a breeder

-- Know your costs so you don't sell at a loss
+- Know your costs so you do not sell at a loss

 - Price to move, especially when starting out

-- Factor in time and space costs, not just purchase price
+- Factor in time and space costs, not the purchase price

 - Invest in good photos and descriptions

-The breeders who sell consistently aren't necessarily producing the best animals.
-They're the ones who understand pricing, present well, and meet the market where it is.
+The breeders who sell consistently are not necessarily producing the best animals.
+They are the ones who understand pricing, present well, and meet the market where it is.